Ballkar/Project-Social-Media/README.md

 ## Motvation

-  - I created this project to apply the knowledge gained in Laravel courses in practice
+  - I created this project to check knowleage the knowledge gained in Laravel courses in practice
-  - I wanted to try to plan a larger application myself without the help of courses or diffrent person.
+  - I wanted to plan a larger application myself without the help of courses or diffrent person.

 ## Technologies